-In 2005, AKF launched an integrated rural development project in the Sofia region, with the objective of doubling rice yields by training groups of farmers on alternative rice cultivation practices.
+In 2005, the Aga Khan Foundation (AKF) launched an integrated rural development project in the Sofia region, with the objective of doubling rice yields by training groups of farmers on alternative rice cultivation practices.
 To support these efforts, the Premiere Agence de Microfinance (PAMF) was established in 2006.
 PAMF works closely with AKF to provide financial services in Sofia, operating in both the rural areas and small cities.
 It has expanded to 13 branches, including outside Sofia.

 Madagascar’s $10 billion GDP is largely driven by extractive industries, agro-industry, banks, transport, livestock and fisheries.
 Even though the island nation has restored political stability since successful elections in 2014, the economic situation remains challenging with critical infrastructure gaps and relatively slow GDP growth.
 Madagascar remains one of the poorest countries in Africa with over 75 percent of its population living below the national poverty line.